JavaCardSpot-dev/OpenEMV/README.md

 # Description of Java classes
 SimpleEMVApplet.java

- A very basic EMV applet supporting only SDA and plaintext offline PIN.
+ Basic EMV applet supporting only SDA and plaintext offline PIN.
- This applet does not offer personalisation support - everything is hard-coded.
- The code is optimised for readability, and not for performance or memory use.
- This class does the central processing of APDUs.
-Handling of all crypto-related stuff is outsourced to EMVCrypro, handling of the static card data to EMVStaticData and handling of the EMV protocol and session state to EMVProtocolState.

 EMVConstants.java

   EMVConstants defines a constants used in the EMV standard and constants specific to this implementation.
 It extends ISO7816 as some ISO7816 constants are also used by EMV.

 EMVStaticData.java

- Class to record all the static data of an EMV applet, ie. the card details that do not change over time (such as PAN, expiry date, etc.), with the exception of the cryptographic keys.
+ Class to record all the static data of an EMV applet ie. the card details that do not change over time (such as PAN, expiry date, etc.), with the exception of the cryptographic keys.
- This static data is organised in the simplest possible way, using some public byte arrays to record exact APDUs that the card has to produce.
- This class does not offer personalisation support - everything is hard-coded.

 EMVProtocolState.java

  Class to track the transient - ie. "session" - state of the EMV protocol, as well as the persistent state.
- This implementation is not secure in that it allows the ATC to overflow.
- Also, it does not offer any support for blocking the card.

 EMVCrypto.java

  An object of this class is responsible for all crypto-related stuff.
 It provides methods for computing Applications Cryptograms and contains all the cryptographic keys needed for this.

- One  design choice is whether the client passes the ATC (and maybe other data) explicitly as parameters, or whether this object obtain them from the applet as needed.
- We go for the latter approach.
-The former leads to a 'cleaner' interface, but with many more parameters.
+# Build and installation instructions

+# Pre-requisites (Dependencies)

+(a) Netbeans 8.2 and above

+(b) ant tool version 1.9.10

+(c) GP tool version 0.2 for interfacing with card reader

+(d) Only necessary binary content, usable with ant-javacard. https://github.com/JavaCardSpot-dev/OpenEMV/tree/master/libs-sdks

+# Building cap file

+(a) ant -f jcbuild.xml build    - It will create .cap file from .jar file taking parameters from jcbuild.xml

+# Installing cap file

+(a) gp -list -d  // To view the list of applets on javacard

+(b) gp -install OpenEMV.cap -d   // To install a java applet on card

 # Usage